PeppePasti/CIFRAR-10---Deblur/README.md

-Project for the exam of Deep Learning at UNIBO Msc in Artificial Intelligence
+Project for the Deep Learning exam, part of the MSc in Artificial Intelligence at the University of Bologna.